wp-plugins/zedity/readme.txt

 == Installation ==

-Please follow one of the following standard options:
+Here are the two standard options to install Zedity:

 **Option A - From your WordPress dashboard:**